RestComm/sip-presence-service/release/mobicents-all-README.txt

 ----> REQUIREMENTS:

-The XDMS and PS depends on the Mobicents Http-Servlet and SIP11 RAs.
+The XDMS and PS depends on the Mobicents Http-Servlet and SIP 11 RAs, and SIP subscription Client and XDM Client Enablers.
-You need to deploy those RAs prior to the installation of
+You need to deploy those prior to the installation of
 the servers.
 File dependencies.xml can deploy/undeploy those components, use:

-* "ant -f dependencies.xml deploy" to deploy SIP11 and HTTP-SERVLET RAs to Mobicents AS
+* "ant -f dependencies.xml deploy" to deploy all dependencies to Mobicents AS
-* "ant -f dependencies.xml undeploy" to undeploy SIP11 and HTTP-SERVLET RAs from Mobicents AS
+* "ant -f dependencies.xml undeploy" to undeploy all dependencies from Mobicents AS

 ----> DEPLOY: